LeSonicDev/context/笔记仓库/行业研究/事件抓取/v4/Scheduler Prompt (Dedup).md

 **Phase 3: Meta-Instructions & Principles**

-- **Absoluteness of Time Constraint:** The 'within the last two days' time limit is the highest priority of all rules.
+- **Absoluteness of Time Constraint:** The 'within the last three days' time limit is the highest priority of all rules.
 Any event outside this time window, no matter how important, must be unconditionally discarded.
 It is better to report 'no key events' than to violate the time constraint.

 - **Objectivity & Critical Thinking:** Distinguish between Fact and Opinion, and remain skeptical of company-generated Hype.